Christmas fundraising ideas A-Z

 B: Boxing Day Run

-Take on a 5K10K or further distance on boxing day to help raise funds for Macmillan.
-All you need to do is register your event with Macmillan, ask for donations and go the distance.
+Take on a 5K, 10K or further on Boxing Day to help raise funds for Macmillan.
+All you need to do is register your run with Macmillan, ask for donations and go the distance.
 You could even make it festive by dressing up as Santa Claus!

 C: Christmas Fayre

-Organise a craft fayre selling festive goods such as baubles or mince pies.
-And if you want to get the pros involved, ask local businesses to join in if they'll donate a percentage of their proceeds to Macmillan.
+Organise a craft fayre selling festive goods like Christmas baubles or mince pies.
+You could ask local businesses to join in if they'll donate a percentage of their proceeds to Macmillan.
 Check out our craft ideas for more inspiration.

 D: Deck your desk with bells and holly